The Best Alabama Auto Insurance Companies

 You can buy insurance to cover all kinds of things: pet injury coverage to protect your pets, equipment coverage to protect your custom stereo, roadside assistance coverage to help tow your car out of that ditch you just drove it into.
 Take some time to review the options offered by our top insurers and make sure you visit their websites to review their complete lists of coverages.

-Be careful before buying a hail-damaged car.
+Be careful before buying a hail-damaged car

 Some Alabamians think they can save money by buying a hail-damaged vehicle — after all, a few dents and dings don’t affect the way the car runs, right?
-WRONG.
-Cars with hail damage on the outside often have water damage on the inside, so be wary before buying a damaged car in “as is” condition.
+Unfortunately, no. Cars with hail damage on the outside often have water damage on the inside, so be wary before buying a damaged car in “as is” condition.

-If you see a vehicle on the side of the road, move into the passing lane — or slow down.
+If you see a vehicle on the side of the road, move into the passing lane — or slow down

 Alabama’s mandatory insurance law isn’t the only legal change drivers should be aware of.
 In 2018, Governor Kay Ivey signed an expanded bill requiring Alabama drivers to pull into the passing lane if they see a vehicle with flashing or emergency lights on the side of the road.
 If it isn’t safe to pull into the passing lane — or if you’re on a two-lane highway with traffic going in both directions — you are required to drop your speed to 15 mph below the posted limit or drive 10 mph if the speed is 20 mph or below.

 What are average auto insurance rates in Alabama?

 Alabama auto insurance rates are below the national average — $868 per year, compared to $1,009 nationwide.
 However, the rate you’ll actually pay could be higher or lower depending on your car, your zip code, and the coverage you choose.
 You can use our tool at the top of the page to find your best rates.